-The Best Available Technique (BAT) reference document (BREF) for the surface treatment using organic solvents, STS BREF in short, is undergoing a review process.
-The first STS BREF dates back from August 2007.
+The Best Available Technique (BAT) reference document (BREF) for the surface treatment using organic solvents, STS BREF in short, underwent a review process.
+The first STS BREF dated back from August 2007.

 The STS BREF addresses installations for the surface treatment of substances, objects or products using organic solvents, in particular for dressing, printing, coating, degreasing, waterproofing, sizing, painting, cleaning or impregnating.